 Take regular breaks using the “20-20-20” rule: every 20 minutes, shift your eyes to look at an object at least 20 feet away, for at least 20 seconds.

 If you work on a computer for many hours at a time, might find that using computer eyeglasses reduces eye strain.
 These prescription glasses allow you to focus your eyes specifically at computer screen distance (intermediate distance, which is about 20-26 inches away from your face).
 Some of these glasses have multifocal lenses to help you quickly shift your focus between close, intermediate and far distances.
 Be aware that computer glasses for reducing eye strain are not the same as “blue light blocking” glasses.

-- If a screen is much brighter than the surrounding light, your eyes have to work harder to see.
-Adjust your room lighting and try increasing the contrast on your screen to reduce eye strain.
+If your screen glows brighter than your surroundings, your eyes have to work harder to see.
+Adjust your screen brightness to match the level of light around you.
+Also, try increasing the contrast on your screen to reduce eye strain.

-- Give your eyes a break by wearing your glasses.
+- Give your eyes a break by wearing your glasses instead.

 - Don’t sleep in your contact lenses, even if they are labeled “extended wear.”

-If your eyes are consistently red, blurry or watery, or they become sensitive to light or painful, see an ophthalmologist.
+If your eyes are consistently red, blurry or watery, or they become sensitive to light or painful, see your ophthalmologist.

 Do you find watching 3-D movies makes your eyes very tired?
 Or that you get headaches or feel dizzy and sick to your stomach?
 You may have a problem with focusing or depth perception.

 3-D eyeglasses and movie screens show different images to each eye to create the illusion of depth.
 It works because this is how we see objects at different distances in real life.
 Those objects appear in slightly different places in each eye’s field of vision.